Marko Vovchok

-Until now, there are different opinions about the authorship of Ukrainian works by Marko Vovchko.
-Discussions about her magnum opus "Folk Tales" have been going on since the middle of the 19th century: many literary critics (including the editor of the collection Panteleimon Kulish) believe that this collection was co-authored with her first husband, the ethnographer Opanas Markovych.
+After a scandal over the plagiarism of her translations into Russian in the 1870s, she almost ended her literary career.
+Later it was uncovered that she didn't do the translations in question, but hired underpaid ghostwriters.
+Until now, there are different opinions about the authorship of Ukrainian works by Marko Vovchok.
+Discussions about her magnum opus Folk Tales have been going on since the middle of the 19th century: many literary critics (including the editor of the collection Panteleimon Kulish) believe that it was co-authored with her first husband, ethnographer Opanas Markovych.